The Center for Effective Philanthropy: History

 CEP received initial funding in 2001, produced its first publication in 2002, and conducted its first Grantee Perception Reports and Applicant Perception Reports in 2003.
 Since then, CEP has produced 34 research reports on foundation performance assessment, foundation strategy, foundation governance, and foundation-grantee relationships.
-More than 285 foundations, most among the largest in the United States, have used CEP's assessment tools, and many have implemented significant changes on the basis of what they have learned.
+More than 285 foundations, most of the largest in the United States, have used CEP's assessment tools, and many have implemented significant changes on the basis of what they have learned.

 CEP has created data sets relevant to foundation leaders, surveying foundations' staffs, boards, grantees, stakeholders, donors, and even beneficiaries and applicants.
 CEP hosts programming focused on issues related to funder effectiveness.